FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/rebuild_runtime.md

 Usage:

 - -profile: Creates a new profile.bat and backs up the old one.
-- -name: Creates a new profile with the &lt;name> of your choice.
+- -name: Creates a new profile with the &lt;name&gt; of your choice.
 - -uconf: Regenerates the uconf file.
 - -inst: Creates the initial runtime environment, which is used exclusively by the Installer.

 > **Note**
 >
-> You must use double quotes when indicating a path that contains spaces.
+> Note: You must use double quotes when indicating a path that contains spaces.

 ******Example 1******

-In a Windows environment, create a new runtime called <span class="code">`runtime2`</span>:
+In a Windows environment, create a new runtime called `runtime2`:

 ```
 cftruntime c:\\AxwayCFT38\\Transfer_CFT\\home c:\\AxwayCFT36\\Transfer_CFT\\runtime2